Loonz206/reactTraining/README.md

-##These are some notes I am taking from this tutorial so I have this in context.
+#These are some notes I am taking from this tutorial so I have this in context.

+##Some structure to keep in mind

+###Separating folders into components, containers, config

+Components are the base UI that are called from Containers, Containers can hold the underlying logic of a view and Components render the view.
+Config is meant for routing and keeping routing logic intact.

+##Life Cycle of React

 ###The key of getting the React Lifecycle into perspective.
 _some of the things you might have to do_